Insurance Reimbursement Information

 - While we have made an effort to be current as of the issue date of this document, the information may not be as current or comprehensive when you view it

-Consult your payer organization(s) for local coverage and reimbursement policies and determination processes, and your counsel or internal reimbursement specialist for any reimbursement or biling questions specific to your institution.
+Consult your payer organization(s) for local coverage and reimbursement policies and determination processes, and your internal reimbursement specialist for any reimbursement or billing questions specific to your institution.